Track105/Track105/README.md

 - 👋 Hi, I’m Andrei-Edward POPA.
 - 👀 I’m interested in embedded linux, signal processing and C++ programming.
-- 🌱 I’m currently learning embedded linux in depth and C++ design patterns.
+- 🌱 I’m currently learning embedded linux in depth.
-- 💞️ I’m looking to collaborate on embedded linux projects, signal processing projects ans C++ 11, 14, 17, 20 projects.
+- 💞️ I’m looking to collaborate on embedded projects using C and C++.
 - 📫 How to reach me: andrei_edward.popa@upb.ro / andrei.popa105@yahoo.com

 <!---